7th Air Defense Artillery Regiment: History

 Constituted 8 March 1898 in the Regular Army as the 7th Regiment of Artillery.
-Organized 29 March 1898 at Fort Slocum, New York.
+Organized 29 March 1898 at Fort Slocum, New York under the command of Colonel William Sinclair.

 Order of battle information shows that batteries of the regiment deployed outside the U.S. in the Spanish–American War of 1898.
 However, no battle honors for this war are on the regiment's official lineage and honors certificate.
 Batteries C and M deployed to Puerto Rico.

 The regiment was broken up on 13 February 1901 and its elements reorganized and redesignated as separate numbered companies and batteries of the Artillery Corps.

 The regiment was reconstituted in the Regular Army as the 7th Coast Artillery on 27 February 1924 and organized on 1 July 1924 by redesignating the 72nd, 73rd, 74th, 75th, 76th, 78th, 79th, & 81st companies of the Coast Artillery Corps (CAC) at Ft.
 Hancock.
 Batteries A, B, D, and F carried the lineage and designations of the corresponding batteries in the old 7th Artillery.
 Initially, only the regimental headquarters and headquarters battery (HHB), HHBs for 1st, 2nd, and 3rd Battalions, and Batteries A, B, D, & E active, HHB 3rd Battalion and Battery E being the caretaking battery for the Harbor Defenses of the Delaware (HD Delaware) at Fort DuPont, Delaware.
 All other elements remained inactive.

 1st Battalion inactivated 7 April 1930, 2nd Battalion inactivated 28 February 1930.
 HHB 3rd Battalion demobilized 1 September 1935 at Fort DuPont, personnel to Battery E.

 Regiment reduced to caretaking detachments in 1930; Batteries B & D inactivated.
 Battery A inactivated 31 March 1930.
 Sole remaining active elements, the regimental HHB and Battery E, provided caretaking detachments for HD Sandy Hook and HD Delaware, respectively.
 A 34-man band was authorized 1 July 1937.

 Batteries A & B reactivated at Fort Hancock, New Jersey 7 July 1939.
 Battery E inactivated 1 February 1940, personnel reassigned to the 21st Coast Artillery Regiment (Harbor Defense) (HD) and battery transferred to Fort Hancock, less personnel and equipment.
 Battery C activated at Fort Hancock 1 August 1940.
 HHB 1st and 2nd Battalions activated at Fort Hancock 11 January 1941.
 Batteries D, E, and F reactivated at Fort Hancock 13 January 1941.